Rufous babbler: Taxonomy

 The rufous babbler was formerly placed in the genus Turdoides but following the publication of a comprehensive molecular phylogenetic study in 2018, it was moved to the resurrected genus Argya.

 Description

 This babbler is large and dark olive brown above with a grey forehead.
 The wing feathers have a rufous tinge.
 The feathers of the forehead have black shafts.
 The iris is pale white to yellow and the lores are dark.
-The underside is bright rufous, paler on the center of the throat and belly.
+The underside is bright rufous, and paler on the center of the throat and belly.
 The nominate form (type location: Mananthawadi) is found in the Western Ghats north of the Palghat Gap while hyperythra found to the south is said to be more richly coloured.
 They are 25–26 cm long with a wing of 8.7-9.0 cm.
 The tail is about 11–11.5 cm long.

 Distribution and habitat

 This species is found in the Western Ghats south of Mahabaleshwar south to the Palni hills and east into the Shevaroy hills.
 They are found mainly close to the ground where they feed on insects and berries but will also make use of trees.
 The usual habitat is open forest, scrub or grassy hillsides.